jack126guy/conlist/README.md

 	eventHeading="h2"
 	locationFormat={locationFormat}
 />

+<h1>Compact Summary</h1>
+<ConlistSummary
+	events={events}
+	dateCutoff={dateCutoff}
+/>
 ```

-The list components take the following props:
+The components take the following props (not all props apply to all components):

 * **events**: Array of event objects (refer to the following section for the format of the events)
-* **dateCutoff**: (ConlistPast and ConlistFuture only) Date separating past and future events.
+* **dateCutoff**: Date separating past and future events.
 The start date is used to make the separation, and a start date that exactly matches the cutoff is considered "future."
 (There is currently no concept of a "present" event.)
 * **eventHeading**: HTML element name (string) or Astro component for the headings.
 The heading will contain the name of the event.
-* **yearHeading**: (ConlistPast only) HTML element name (string) or Astro component for grouping events by year
+* **yearHeading**: HTML element name (string) or Astro component for grouping events by year
-* **dateFormat**: (ConlistPast and ConlistFuture only; optional) Function taking two arguments (start and end dates) and returning a string representation of the date or date range, or alternatively an `Intl.DateTimeFormat`.
+* **dateFormat**: (Optional) Function taking two arguments (start and end dates) and returning a string representation of the date or date range, or alternatively an `Intl.DateTimeFormat`.
 The default is an `Intl.DateTimeFormat` for the default locale using the "long" date style.
 * **locationFormat**: (Optional) Function taking a location object and returning a string representation of the location.
 The default is "Venue (Locality)" (assuming both are provided).

 In addition, each list component has an `empty-message` slot to optionally display a message if no events are presented through that component.